pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 It's not useful at all!
-The lower bound is hardcoded to `0` and the upper bound is hardcoded to `None`, which is the same as saying _"I have no clue how big this iterator is, it can have anywhere from zero to infinity remaining items in it."_
+The lower bound is hardcoded to `0` and the upper bound is hardcoded to `None`, which is the same as saying _"I have no clue how big this iterator is.
+It can have anywhere from zero to infinity remaining items in it."_

 Yet we can precisely calculate how many items are remaining in `Range` and provide an actually useful `size_hint` impl: